-A: Meta-analysis or multiple randomized trials (of high quality); B: Meta-analysis or multiple randomized trials (of moderate quality), or single randomized trial, large non-randomized trial(s), or case-control/cohort studies (of high quality); C: Single randomized trial, large non-randomized trial(s), or case-control/cohort studies (of moderate quality)
+A: Meta-analysis or multiple randomized trials (of high quality); B: Meta-analysis or multiple randomized trials (of moderate quality), or single randomized trial, large non-randomized trial(s), or case-control/cohort studies (of high quality); C: Single randomized trial, large non-randomized trial(s), or case-control/cohort studies (of moderate quality).

-Table 18: ESHRE guidelines for the use of hormonal therapies adjunct to surgery for treatment of endometriosis-associated infertility20
+Table 18: ESHRE guidelines for the use of hormonal therapies adjunct to surgery for treatment of endometriosis-associated infertility

-A: Meta-analysis or multiple randomized trials (of high quality); GPP: Good practice point.
+ESHRE Guidelines Grade of recommendation In infertile women with endometriosis, clinicians should not prescribe adjunctive hormonal treatment before surgery to improve spontaneous pregnancy rates, as suitable evidence is lacking.
+GPP In infertile women with endometriosis, clinicians should not prescribe adjunctive hormonal treatment after surgery to improve spontaneous pregnancy rates.
+A A: Meta-analysis or multiple randomized trials (of high quality); GPP: Good practice point.
 GPP is based on expert opinion.

-Studies suggest that the live birth rate is 5.6 times higher in minimal-to-mild endometriosis after controlled ovarian stimulation in comparison to expectant management.
+Studies suggest that the live birth rate is 5.6 times higher in minimal-tomild endometriosis after controlled ovarian stimulation in comparison to expectant management.
 Moreover, intrauterine insemination (IUI) after controlled ovarian stimulation with gonadotropins has shown higher success outcomes when compared with IUI alone.
-Moreover, assisted reproductive technology (ART) is suggested to have no effect on endometriosis.20 The ESHRE guidelines for the use of intrauterine insemination and assisted reproductive technology for the management of endometriosis-associated infertility are summarized in Table 19.
+Moreover, assisted reproductive technology (ART) is suggested to have no effect on endometriosis.
+The ESHRE guidelines for the use of intrauterine insemination and assisted reproductive technology for the management of endometriosis-associated infertility are summarized in Table 19.